 For the latest information regarding curriculum, please see the UMass Lowell online Academic Catalog.

 For admissions information, visit the UML admissions site:

 To encourage outstanding undergraduate students to continue their studies toward an advanced degree, the College of Engineering and Graduate Admissions offer a program of accelerated study leading to the dual degrees of a bachelor of science in engineering and a master of science in engineering.
 Students taking full advantage of the combined program ordinarily finish the master of science in engineering degree at the end of the fifth year of study.
 Undergraduates may take up to two courses (6 credits) during the senior year that may be used to satisfy both the undergraduate and graduate degree requirements.

 To be eligible to enter this course of study, students must file a formal Graduate Admissions application in the junior or senior year.
 Applicants for this program are not required to take the Graduate Record Examination (GRE) or pay an application fee.
-Upon the recommendation of their advisor and with the approval of the Department of Chemical Engineering Graduate Admissions Committee and Graduate Admissions, students may be admitted as provisional graduate students during the second semester of the senior year.
+Upon the recommendation of their advisor and with the approval of the Department of Electrical and Computer Engineering Graduate Admissions Committee and Graduate Admissions, students may be admitted as provisional graduate students during the second semester of the senior year.